px1624/LeetCode-study-guide/Week001/1689/README.md

 #### px1624:

 Since we can only use Deci-Binary numbers, the mininum number of Deci-Binary numbers we need is bounded by the largest digit in `n`.
 This is because we can only add `1` to that digit each time for every Deci-Binary number.
 The largest digit in `n` cannot be larger than `9`, since `n` is a decimal number in string representation.
 Thus we've obtained a lower bound and an upper bound for the solution.
 The solution is straight forward, looping over string `n` to find the largest digit, if we encounter a `9`, we can simply return `9` and end the loop early.
 We can further optimize the memory usage by using a char (1 byte) variable instead of a int (4 byte) for storing the maximum digit.

+#### zdong2080:
+According to the feature of the question, we only need to keep update the maximum index in the given number.
+If the number is 345, the total different binary numbers will be generated will be the number 5 since it is the maximum index in the number.